 Medical providers will adjust the dosage for people with severe kidney impairment.

-Because children younger than three months of age have incomplete kidney development, medical providers should adjust the dosage to 30 mg/kg/day divided every 12 hours.
+Because children younger than three months of age have incomplete kidney development, medical providers should not exceed a dosage of 30 mg/kg/day divided every 12 hours.

 Dosage for H. Pylori Infection